-In this paper we present an efficient adaptive cloth simulation based on the $\sqrt{3}$ -refinement scheme.
-Our adaptive cloth model can handle arbitrary triangle meshes and is not restricted to regular grid meshes which are required by other methods.
-Previous works on adaptive cloth simulation often use discrete cloth models like mass-spring systems in combination with a specific subdivision scheme.
-The problem of such models is that the simulation does not converge to the correct solution as the mesh is refined.
-We propose to use a cloth model which is based on continuum mechanics since continuous models do not have this problem.
-In order to perform an efficient simulation we use a linear elasticity model in combination with a corotational formulation.
+In this article we introduce an efficient adaptive cloth simulation method which is based on a reversible $\sqrt{3}$ -refinement of corotational finite elements.
+Our novel approach can handle arbitrary triangle meshes and is not restricted to regular grid meshes which are required by other adaptive methods.
+Most previous works in the area of adaptive cloth simulation use discrete cloth models like mass-spring systems in combination with a specific subdivision scheme.
+However, if discrete models are used, the simulation does not converge to the correct solution as the mesh is refined.
+Therefore, we introduce a cloth model which is based on continuum mechanics since continuous models do not have this problem.
+We use a linear elasticity model in combination with a corotational formulation to achieve a high performance.
+Furthermore, we present an efficient method to update the sparse matrix structure after a refinement or coarsening step.

-The $\sqrt{3}$ -subdivision scheme has the advantage that it generates high quality meshes while the number of triangles increases only by a factor of 3 in each refinement step.
-However, the original scheme only defines a mesh refinement.
-Therefore, we introduce an extension to support the coarsening of our simulation model as well.
-Our proposed mesh adaption can be performed efficiently and therefore does not cause much overhead.
-In this paper we will show that a significant performance gain can be achieved by our adaptive method.
+The advantage of the $\sqrt{3}$ -subdivision scheme is that it generates high quality meshes while the number of triangles increases only by a factor of 3 in each refinement step.
+However, the original scheme was not intended for the use in an interactive simulation and only defines a mesh refinement.
+In this article we introduce a combination of the original refinement scheme with a novel coarsening method to realize an adaptive cloth simulation with high quality meshes.
+The proposed approach allows an efficient mesh adaption and therefore does not cause much overhead.
+We demonstrate the significant performance gain which can be achieved with our adaptive simulation method in several experiments including a complex garment simulation.